Tristan-Bourhis/UrbanData/README.md

 ### 🏁 Results

-This will launch the API and start the filtering and aggregation pipeline.
+This will launch the API, the dashbaord and start the filtering and aggregation pipeline.

 ### Reload the project